roeldev/log-interceptor/README.md

 --------------------------------------------------------------------------------
 ### logInterceptor.endAll()
-Ends all intercept sessions and restores the original `process.stdout.write` function.
+Ends all intercept sessions and restores the original [`process.stdout.write`][url-stdout] function.
 Will return an `array` with all intercepted output from all active sessions that were not already ended, or `false` when no sessions where active.

 ```js
 // level1